 Can't set subscription frequency to "When Data Refreshes"

 You can set subscriptions to run when an extract refreshes if the workbook uses one published connection to an extract.
 When creating or modifying a subscription, you may not see a Frequency option if the workbook uses:

 - A live data connection

 Subscriptions not arriving ("Error sending email.
 Can't send command to SMTP host.")

-You may see the above error in Windows Event Viewer if subscriptions aren't arriving and your SMTP server is using encrypted (SSL) sessions.
-Subscriptions are only supported for unencrypted SMTP connections.
-The solution is to use an unencrypted SMTP server.
+You may see the above error in Windows Event Viewer if subscriptions aren't arriving and your SMTP server is using encrypted (TLS) sessions.
+To send subscriptions to an SMTP server that is configured with TLS, you must configure secure SMTP on Tableau Server.
+See Configure SMTP Setup.
 (If you're experiencing this error, note that Tableau Server will still indicate that subscriptions are being sent in the Background Tasks for Non Extracts(Link opens in a new window) admin view.)

 Custom scripts not working after upgrade to 8.1

 To support better session management, starting with version 8.1, a hash tag (#) was added to the end of view URLs.
 If you had custom subscriptions scripting that generated views as PDFs or PNGs you may need to update your scripts to allow for the hash tag.